 Understanding the Role of Blood Alcohol Levels in DWI Arrests

 In Texas, any driver who is at least 21 years old who operates their vehicle in a public place with a BAC of 0.08% or higher is considered unlawfully impaired and can be arrested for DWI.
 When a driver’s BAC meets or exceeds 0.15%, they may face enhanced penalties if convicted.
 Drivers younger than 21 can be arrested for DWI if they have any level of detectable alcohol in their system.
 Commercial drivers are subject to even stricter requirements and are considered unlawfully impaired if their BAC meets or exceeds 0.04%.

 Law enforcement can still choose to arrest you for DWI even if you are under the applicable legal limit.
 When someone is showing other signs of impairment, such as slurred speech, delayed response times, or difficulty moving, an officer may decide the driver is too impaired to safely operate their vehicle and make an arrest.

 Our San Marcos DWI Attorneys Can Help

 If you do not request an ALR hearing within 15 days of your arrest, your driver’s license will automatically be suspended.
-Consequently, you should get in touch with our firm right away so that we can promptly request a hearing on your behalf.
+Consequently, you should get in touch with our law firm right away so that we can promptly request a hearing on your behalf.
 We will answer all of your questions and offer honest feedback on your case.
-Once you retain our firm’s services, you will receive your lawyer’s personal cell phone number, and we will be reachable at any time, day or night.
+Once you retain our law firm’s services, you will receive your lawyer’s personal cell phone number, and we will be reachable at any time, day or night.

 Protecting Your Rights after a DWI Arrest